2 Exploring Candy database

 2.9 Exploring Reports

-With reports, you can print the information from the tables nicely laid out on screen, display, or paper.
-The displayed data may be derived from multiple tables and/or queries.
-Also, calculated values are possible.
-Furthermore, you can provide a report with titles, headings, headers, and footers.
+Reports allow you to print information from tables in a well-organized layout, either on screen or on paper.
+The displayed data may come from multiple tables and/or queries, and calculated values are possible.
+You can also add titles, headings, headers, and footers to a report.

 Report View